Montoneros

-In 1972 it merged with Descamisados and in 1973 with the Revolutionary Armed Forces (FAR), with which it had been acting together.
-Its actions contributed to the military dictatorship calling free elections in 1973, in which the multi-party electoral front of which it was a member (Frejuli) won, with the presidential candidacy of Peronist Héctor José Cámpora, a man close to Montoneros, as well as several governors, parliamentarians, ministers and high-ranking government officials.
-Cámpora's government and its relationship with the Montoneros came under heavy pressure from the outset, from right-wing sectors and the Italian anti-communist lodge Propaganda Due and the CIA, and just 49 days later he had to resign after the Ezeiza massacre.
+In 1972 Montoneros merged with Descamisados, and in 1973 it merged with the Revolutionary Armed Forces (FAR), with which it had been collaborating.
+Its actions contributed to the military dictatorship calling for free elections in 1973, in which the multiparty electoral front (Frejuli)—of which it was a member—won.
+This victory included the presidential candidacy of Peronist Héctor José Cámpora—a man close to Montoneros—as well as several governors, parliamentarians, ministers, and high-ranking government officials.
+Cámpora's government and its relationship with the Montoneros came under heavy pressure from the beginning, from right-wing sectors, the Italian anti-communist Masonic lodge Propaganda Due, and the CIA.
+Only 49 days later, Cámpora was forced to resign after the Ezeiza massacre.

-After Cámpora's resignation as president on 12 July 1973, the Montoneros began to lose power and became progressively isolated, a situation that worsened after the assassination of trade union leader José Ignacio Rucci on 25 September 1973 – attributed to the organization – and above all after Perón's death, on 1 July 1974, when a policy of state terrorism was unleashed by the right-wing para-police organisation known as the Triple A led by José López Rega, who became the right-hand man of President Isabel Perón.
-Two months later, Montoneros decided to go underground again and restart the armed struggle.
-On 8 September 1975, Isabel Perón issued Decree 2452/75 banning its activity and classifying it as a "subversive group".
+After Cámpora's resignation as president on 12 July 1973, the Montoneros began to lose power and became progressively isolated.
+This situation worsened after the assassination of trade union leader José Ignacio Rucci on 25 September 1973—attributed to Montoneros—and above all after Perón's death, on 1 July 1974.
+At that time, a policy of state terrorism was unleashed by the right-wing parapolice organization known as the Triple A, which was led by José López Rega—who became the right-hand man of President Isabel Perón.
+Two months later, Montoneros went underground again and restarted their armed struggle.
+On 8 September 1975, Isabel Perón issued Decree 2452/75 banning the organization's activity and classifying it as a "subversive group".

-On 24 March 1976, the constitutional government was overthrown and an anti-Peronist civilian-military dictatorship was established, which imposed a totalitarian regime focused on eliminating its opponents.
-Montoneros established its leadership in Mexico and fought the dictatorship, inflicting serious casualties on the civil-military government and suffering heavy losses, including a large number of militants and fighters who disappeared.
-In 1979 and 1980 it attempted two counter-offensives that failed militarily and politically.
-When democracy was restored in December 1983, the Montoneros organization no longer existed as a political-military structure and sought to insert itself into democratic political life, within Peronism, under the name of Juventud Peronista, under the leadership of Patricia Bullrich and Pablo Unamuno, without ever forming an autonomous political organization.
-In the following years, several Montoneros adherents occupied important political posts in democratic governments.
+On 24 March 1976, Argentina's constitutional government was overthrown; an anti-Peronist civilian-military dictatorship was established, which imposed a totalitarian regime focused on eliminating its opponents.
+Montoneros relocated its leadership to Mexico, and they fought the Argentine dictatorship, inflicting serious casualties on the civil-military government while suffering heavy losses, including a large number of militants and fighters who disappeared.
+In 1979 and 1980, Montoneros attempted two counter-offensives that failed militarily and politically.
+When democracy was restored in December 1983, the Montoneros organization no longer existed as a political-military structure, and it sought to insert itself into democratic political life.
+During the following years, several Montoneros adherents occupied important political posts in democratic governments.